seojksc/seojksc.github.io/profile.md

 ## Manuscripts on the review

-[1] Complementary Learning of Artificial Neural Networks on Multi-grid Domain to Solve Elliptic Boundary Value PDEs
+[1] A Reduced-Form Multigrid Approach for ANN Equivalent to Classic Multigrid Expansion

-Journal of Machine Learning Research (SCIE), March 2023, Submitted
+Neural Computing and Applications (SCIE), November 2023, Submitted, in Major revision

-Byeong-Chun Shin, Jeong-Kweon Seo(Corresponging author)
+Jeong-Kweon Seo

 *